cs01/termpair/README.md

 Operating System:

 - To view/control from the browser: All operating systems are supported.
-- To run the server, `termpair serve`: Tested on Linux.
-Should work on macOS.
-Might work on Windows.
+- To run the server, `termpair serve`: Tested on Linux and macOS.
+Likely works on Windows.
-- To share your terminal, `termpair share`: Tested on Linux.
-Should work on macOS.
-Probably doesn't work on Windows.
+- To share your terminal, `termpair share`: Tested on Linux and macOS.
+Likely does not work on Windows.